utilmeta/utype/docs/en/references/field.md

 In addition, Field provides some advanced configuration of default values.

-*  `default_factory` Given a factory function that makes a default value, it will be called at parse time to get the default value.
+* `default_factory`: given a factory function that makes a default value, it will be called at parse time to get the default value.
 ```python
 from utype import Schema, Field
 from datetime import datetime